teooliver/ttb-client/notes.md

 - Redo all tests using jest and Playwright with MSW.
 - Add pagination to Reports chart (choose spefic start/end dates or previous/next week buttons).
 - Add modal asking the user if its first the first time in the app.
-  Setup cookies to show/hide cookie base on user response.
-Good for writing diferent types of tests based on cookies.
 - Extract Wrapper component in tests to jest config
 - add favicon
 - Check XState and StateMachines